Marine Installation Safety Training: Diesel fuelled heating

 Ocean Signal has been recognised for world’s smallest man overboard device

-The innovative rescueME MOB1 by British company, Ocean Signal, has been nominated for a prestigious DAME Design Award.
+The innovative rescueME MOB1 by British company, Ocean Signal, has been nominated for a prestigious DAME Design Award for the world’s smallest man overboard device.

 Developed by UK communication and safety at sea specialist Ocean Signal as the world’s most advanced Man Overboard locating device, the rescueME MOB1 has been selected by the DAME Awards Jury in the ‘lifesaving and safety equipment’ category.